-I have a clear sense of privilege in commenting on this remarkable suite of photographs by Adrian Tyler.
-I hope that in the course of my discussion, I will have communicated that ultimately the real task of Adrian Tyler on the level of Art has been to photograph differently, yet remain true to the documentary endeavor – how to teach something and to create at the same time.
+I have a clear sense of privilege in commenting on this remarkable suite of photographs, I hope that in the course of my discussion, I will have communicated that ultimately the real task of Adrian Tyler has been to photograph differently, yet remain true to the documentary endeavor – how to teach something and to create at the same time.
 This is especially demanding for the case of the Alhambra, which has been photographed so many hundreds of thousands of times across the seventeen decades during which photography has been cultivated, not to mention its various representations prior to the modern period.

 Why is it that certain sites become, so incontrovertibly, points of photographic interest?
 How is it that they endure as such over time?
 Even more surprisingly, these sites become points of reference for viewers who, for all intents and purposes, sometimes do not even recognize the cultural differences between the sites photographed and those who commit them to the memory of the camera.
 As such, those sites become difficultly avoidable icons that are viewed in seemingly limited ways, and often with remarkably similar stagings and poses from one photograph to the next, as if there were some kind of visual imperative to view and subsequently to represent in a preordained way.